hasan-hasanov/LogApi/README.md

 # Log Api

 This is a very simple web api that displays the incomming requests.
-I recently needed something like this so I can debug my NodeMCU microcontroller.
-I wanted to see what I obtain and if I am able to send it somewhere.
+I recently needed something like this so I can debug my NodeMcu microcontroller.
+I wanted to see what I obtained and if I am able to send it somewhere.

 ![](assets/LogApi.gif)

 ## Installation

-The easiest way to use Log Api is using Docker.
+The easiest way to use Log Api is with Docker.

 ### Docker:

+1. Run:
 ```
 Docker pull goes here
 ```
+2. Open a browser and navigate to: http://localhost:5000/requests.html

 ### Dotnet

+1. Clone or download the project
+2. Build using Release configuration
+3. Open cmd and navigate to LogApi\src\LogApi\LogApi\bin\Release\net5.0
+4. Run:

 ```
-Dotnet command goes here
+dotnet LogApi.dll
 ```
+5. Open a browser and navigate to: http://localhost:5000/requests.html

 ## Usage example

 You can make any request to the port that you setup the project.
-It will collect information about the request.
-You can then see this information realtime by navigating to the /requests.html page.
+It will collect information about the request and you can then see this information realtime by navigating to the /requests.html page.

 ### Configs